Sudan PM talks of peace on maiden trip to Darfur

 The military generals who had initially seized power in the aftermath of Bashir's fall and arrested him have refused to deliver the ousted president to The Hague.

-Sudan's current transitional authorities would need to ratify the ICC's Rome Statute to allow for the transfer of Bashir to the court.
+The ICC probe into Sudan was mandated by the UN and Sudan's current transitional authorities have so far refused to meet their obligation as a UN member to transfer Bashir to the court.

-Bashir, who is being held in a Khartoum prison, is facing trial on corruption charges.
+Bashir, who is being held in a Khartoum prison, is facing trial in Sudan on corruption charges.

 He ruled Sudan for three decades after seizing power in an Islamist-backed coup in 1989.